psykibear/CS361_random_quote_generator/README.md

 Please follow the instructions below to run, and how to make calls for this random quote generator microservice

 ## Background
-This microservice implements a RESTful API to allow clients to send requests and receive responses in JSON format.
+This microservice implements a python function to allow clients to send requests and receive responses in JSON format.
 The client can request and recieve randomly generated quotes.
 The random number is generated with a range that is based on the number of quotes in the JSON quote file.

 ## Prerequisites